All Episodes

 Thank goodness.

-Or Rico.
+Poor Rico.

-You didn't come in and do that, Ethan.
+He didn't come in and do that, Ethan.

 That would have been bad.

-So um, but let me get back to this light bulb thing.
+So, so, um, but let me get back to this light bulb thing.

-So there's different ways to change a light bulb, right?
+So, there's different ways to change a light bulb, right?

 There's different ways.